Consent Management: A Guide to Compliance & Best Practices

 Thailand introduced the Personal Data Protection Act (PDPA) to regulate how personal data is collected, used, and shared within the country.

-Since taking effect in 2020, this law has granted individuals rights over personal data and set guidelines for organizations and data processors to ensure proper data protection.
+Since taking effect in 2020, this law grants individuals rights over personal data and sets guidelines for organizations and data processors to ensure proper data protection.

 The PDPA aims to build public trust and align Thailand’s privacy regulations with global standards.